Author has written 3 stories for Naruto, and Harry Potter.

 War is a string of atrocities committed by all parties involved.
 The larger the scale, the higher the odds we'll need new words to describe the sheer horror of human ingenuity.
 Even then, words will always fall short.

-Looking back, while the plot holes and logical leaps that made little to no sense irritated me greatly, Deathly Hallows depicts an almost cartoonish rendition of a civil war, tries to turn muggleborns into Jewish holocaust victims while utterly failing to comprehend how such a situation evolves over many years from the regime first coming into power to the final solution stage, and then has a happy-happy epilogue where every thing is right in the world and the main characters even get along with their old school nemisis, who incidentally was on the other side during the war.
+Looking back, while the plot holes and logical leaps that made little to no sense irritated me greatly, Deathly Hallows depicts an almost cartoonish rendition of a civil war, tries to turn muggleborns into Jewish holocaust victims while utterly failing to comprehend how such a situation evolves over many years from the regime first coming into power to the final solution stage, and then has a happy-happy epilogue where every thing is right in the world and the main characters even get along with their old school nemesis, who incidentally was on the other side during the war.
 Civil wars do not work this way.
-You certainly don't return to the status quo after one or quess what...you get another civil war.
+You certainly don't return to the status quo after one or guess what...you get another civil war.

 I'm sure some of you are shouting "it's a children's book, you moron!" at your monitors about now.
 To you, I say this.
 It is not a children's book.
 By definition, it is a young adult book.
 Young adult refers to a sector of the book market that is NOT clearly defined by age brackets.
 55% of young adult book buyers are 18 or over.
 28% of these buyers are between 30 and 44.
 78% of the 18 or over consumers purchased the book for themselves.
 I can also think of several 'young adult' books that Amazon does not recommend for readers under age 18.
 This is the difference between Harry Potter or Twilight and The Mouse on the Motorcycle.